MotionMaker/prisim-copy-paste-highlighter-tool/README.md

 Language option value needs to come from the  <a href="https://prismjs.com/index.html#languages-list" target="_blank">Prism supported languages</a> you included.

-Set line number value to blank if you do not want line numbers.
+Set start line number value to blank if you do not want line numbers.

 This code was not designed to be a perfect polished rich feature set.
 Just some basics for authoring with copyable color syntax highlighed code in Apple Keynote.